UNC REX PGY2 Residency in Cardiology

-The resident will select and lead initiatives for cardiovascular services at UNCREX, be involved in quality assurance and education of pharmacy department, participate and present at the cardiovascular service line meetings
+- The resident will select and lead initiatives for cardiovascular services at UNC REX Healthcare, be involved in quality assurance and education of pharmacy department, and participate and present at the cardiovascular service line meetings.

-The resident in PGY2 Cardiology will attend local pharmacy meetings (NCAP), health system meetings as well as 2 national meetings, including ASHP Midyear and either ACC, ACCP, HFSA, or SCCM meeting.
+- The PGY2 cardiology resident will attend local pharmacy meetings (e.g. NCAP), health system meetings, as well as 2 national meetings, including ASHP Midyear and either ACC, ACCP, HFSA, or SCCM meeting.
 The resident may participate in recruiting events for PGY1 and PGY2 residencies and attend residency showcases as needed.

 The resident earns Paid Time Off (PTO) at the same rate as a new co-worker.
 PTO is earned every two weeks, coinciding with pay periods.
 If time off from the residency is taken for any reason except funeral leave, (holiday, vacation, absence), PTO will be used.

-The resident may be granted up to 10 days of education leave for the ASHP Midyear Meeting as well as another national meeting in Cardiology specialty.
+The resident may be granted up to 10 days of education leave for the ASHP Midyear and SCCM meetings.

 Residents are eligible for a comprehensive benefits package including Medical, Dental, Vision, Flexible Spending Accounts/Health Savings Account, 403(b), 529 Plan, Life Insurance, Tuition Assistance, Paid Time Off, EAP, as well as a travel stipend for meetings.